 Ticket price comparison sites, which promise to do the legwork for you, should be the answer.
 Yet many don't cut the mustard: coverage of agencies is limited and they usually don’t include the venue’s own price and miss postage and delivery fees.
 Often it quite simply defeats the purpose of using them, and is better to compare yourself.

-Ticket resellers - don’t touch with a ten-foot pole!
+Ticket resellers - don’t touch with a barge pole!

 Type the name of your tickets into Google and it’ll come up with a blizzard of ‘secondary’ ticket booking sites, purporting to sell tickets to ‘sold-out’ shows.

 These sellers buy tickets from the other agencies then resell them at massive mark-ups, commonly 100% to 150% – dwarfing the others’ booking fees.
 Unless seeing One Direction is your life’s dream, it’s not worth it.

 What if ticket agencies go bust?

 The shaky financial climate means many firms may struggle or collapse, yet while many want to protect themselves, it’s not that easy.